zgabievi/ngx-packery/README.md

 Full list of methods can be found [here](https://packery.metafizzy.co/methods.html).

+### Plugins

+If you want to have dragging functionallity, you can pass `draggabilly: true` as option.
+It's using [Draggabilly](https://draggabilly.desandro.com/) library

+If you want to order grid after images has been loaded, you can pass `imagesLoaded: true` as option.
+It's using [imagesLoaded](https://imagesloaded.desandro.com/) library

 ## Changelog

 Please see [Changelog Page](https://github.com/zgabievi/ngx-packery/releases) for more information what has changed recently.